mlswg/mls-protocol/draft-ietf-mls-protocol.md

 because they are derived from an authenticated key exchange protocol.
 Subsequent leaf keys are known only by their owner.

-Note that the long-term identity keys used by the protocol MUST be distributed by an "honest" authentication service for clients to authenticate their legitimate peers.
+Note that the long-term signature keys used by the protocol MUST be distributed by an "honest" authentication service for clients to authenticate their legitimate peers.